Newby and Scalby: Amenities

 Scalby has the high street of the two settlements, commercial at street-level leading westward and upwards into the North York Moors National Park.

 Scarborough RUFC, play and train immediately north of the built-up area.
 A separate ground in Scarborough itself is the ground of Scarborough Pirates ARLFC.

 Scalby Cricket Club and Scalby Football Club share a ground on Carr Lane.

 St Laurence's Church, Scalby was built in the 13th century and is a grade II* listed building, the middle category of listing.
 St Joseph's Church, Newby is the local Catholic church.

 Newby and Scalby Primary School is the main amenity named after both villages or suburbs.
 Scalby School is local secondary school in the parish.

+Newby and Scalby Library and Information Centre is run by volunteers after being threatened with closure.
+It is a registered charity, and operates in partnership with North Yorkshire County Council.
+In 2026 it was chosen by the Poet Laureatue Simon Armitage as a venue for his annual library tour, which in 2026 visited libraries in places with initials N-P.